logisparte/kano/docs/en/tasks/docker.md

 - The project must contain a `Dockerfile` from which the developement image will be built
 - The image must contain all of the project's dependencies
 - The container will be created from the image
+- By default, `kano` will mount itself in the container
 - By default, the container will mount the project directory
-- The container can also mount various host directories, files and environment variables, customizable by the user, optionally through higher `kano` scopes
+- The container can also mount various host directories, files and environment variables, customizable by the user, optionally through other `kano` scopes
-- To use kano inside the container, `kano` must be installed in it too (until the self-mount feature is implemented)

 | Variable                | Description                 | Default                         |
 | :---------------------- | :-------------------------- | :------------------------------ |